aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/charts/data-source/_index.md

 url: /javascript-cpp/data-formatting-in-charts/
 ---

-In our previous topics, we have already provided many examples to demonstrate how you can set a data source for your chart but in this topic, we are going to provide more details about the types of data that can be set for a chart.
+In our previous topics, we have already provided many examples to demonstrate how you can set a data source for your chart, but in this topic we are going to provide more details about the types of data that can be set for a chart.

 ## **Setting Chart Data**